Smile (The Beach Boys album): First public availability, further release rumors, and arrests

 In April 1985, the documentary The Beach Boys: An American Band premiered with previously unreleased material, including an excerpt of "Fire."
 That year, a "Second Edition" of the Brother Records LP surfaced, omitting the original addresses and rearranging the track order.
 It featured alternate mixes, implying newly accessed Smile recordings.
 The enhanced audio quality further suggested that cassette copies had been made from the band's master tapes by an insider.

-Wilson considered inviting his bandmates to help him finish Smile in the late 1980s.

 In 1987, Waronker encouraged Wilson to write a Smile-style song for his solo debut album, leading to the "Rio Grande" suite co-composed with multi-instrumentalist Andy Paley.

-During the album's production, engineer Mark Linett mixed Smile tracks for a planned release.
+During the production of Wilson's solo album, his engineer Mark Linett had mixed Smile tracks for a planned release.
 By 1988, Wilson confirmed Smile was being prepared for release but cited business-related delays.
 He expressed concerns about its commercial appeal, given it consisted mostly of instrumental tracks, and proposed having bandmates record overdubbed vocals.
-Journalist David Cavanaugh wrote that Wilson abandoned these plans after a cassette compiled for Capitol executives leaked to the public.
+Wilson abandoned these plans after a cassette compiled for Capitol executives leaked to the public.
 A collaborator on Wilson's solo album had obtained first-generation copies of Smile recordings, which were shared with a DJ and subsequently circulated widely, leading to a proliferation of Smile bootleg albums.

-The wider circulation of Smile bootlegs demonstrated the album's near-complete state, contradicting Wilson's public statements.
 By the mid-1980s, CDs had become the primary bootleg format, and after the Linett tape leak, dozens of distinct Smile CD releases were distributed via mail order, independent stores, and head shops.
 Many purchasers transitioned from Beatles bootleg markets.
 Among the most prominent releases was a November 1989 Japanese CD that opened with a 15-minute version of "Good Vibrations".